 For Fundraisers for Charity

-In the rare case that PayPal Giving Fund cannot grant Donations to your selected charity, PayPal Giving Fund will reach out to Donors for another charity recommendation, and will reassign the donations to another similar charity if Donors do not respond.
+In the rare case that PayPal Giving Fund Canada cannot grant Donations to your selected charity, PayPal Giving Fund Canada will reach out to Donors for another charity recommendation, and will reassign the donations to another similar charity if Donors do not respond.

-PayPal Giving Fund will only grant unrestricted funds to eligible charities, which charities can apply as they choose in support of their overall mission.
+PayPal Giving Fund Canada will only grant unrestricted funds to charities, which charities can apply as they choose in support of their overall mission.
 You may not create a Fundraiser for Charity that purports to restrict how the recommended charity may use the funds.

 Public Display of your Fundraiser; Public Donation Information